allanbian1017/supercheer/README.md

 # supercheer

-_supercheer_ is a utility to make it easy to do crawling webpage.
+_supercheer_ is a wrapper to wrap [superagent](https://github.com/visionmedia/superagent) and [cheerio](https://github.com/cheeriojs/cheerio) and make it easy to do crawling webpage.

 ## Setup

+---

 Install: